 Voting on a candidate by the College T&P Committee will be by secret ballot.
-These ballots shall be preserved in the Office of the Dean for a minimum of one year.
 The committee's vote and a clear, substantive summary of the strengths and weaknesses consistent with the committee's vote must be included in the candidate's file.
 Where a split evaluation exists, a minority report may accompany the majority recommendation.
 The Chair, or designate in cases of a conflict, of the T&P Committee must sign the recommendation forms for each candidate.

-In total, the Chair of the College T&P Committee shall be responsible for the following: (1) ensuring that materials being reviewed are securely held during the review process; (2) reviewing the requirement that all discussion and written narrative materials be held in confidence within the group; (3) writing (or delegating the writing to a committee member endorsed by the committee membership) the evaluation of the majority (and, if deemed appropriate, minority) opinion of the committee; (4) ensuring the accuracy of the written narrative; (5) entering the vote of the committee and other required information into the tenure/promotion application; (6) signing the application on behalf of the committee; and (6) delivering the ballots to the Associate Dean immediately following the deliberations.
+In total, the Chair of the College T&P Committee shall be responsible for the following: (1) ensuring that materials being reviewed are securely held during the review process; (2) reviewing the requirement that all discussion and written narrative materials be held in confidence within the group; (3) writing (or delegating the writing to a committee member endorsed by the committee membership) the evaluation of the majority (and, if deemed appropriate, minority) opinion of the committee; (4) ensuring the accuracy of the written narrative; (5) entering the vote of the committee and other required information into the tenure/promotion application; and (6) signing the application on behalf of the committee.